Services

 Technical failures should be distinguished from non-technical failures:

-When a task fails due to a thrown exception, it will be automatically retried based on its retry policy.
+When an exception is thrown during a task execution, the task will be automatically retried based on its retry policy.

-There are multiple ways to define a timeout:
+There are multiple ways to define a runtime timeout:

 WithTimeout